Struggling with stress, worry or anxiety? Don't go it alone. We're here to help.

 Take charge and manage your emotional health and well-being online at your own pace with SilverCloud Health.
 This free app offers immediate access to online programs for stress, anxiety and depression.
 Each module offers information, tips and interactive activities to better understand your one's emotional well-being.

-Any faculty or staff member, student organization, or other entity that would like to host a Health & Wellness presentation or event on any number of wellness-related topics can complete the Outreach Request Form.
+Any faculty or staff member, student organization, or other entity that would like to host a Health & Wellness presentation or event on any number of wellness-related topics can visit the Health and Wellness Services webpage.
+This webpage also offers ready-made toolkits and activities to incorporate into existing programs.

 Resources for Faculty and Staff

 Free and confidential counseling for faculty and staff.
-Walk-in hours are 11 a.m. to noon Monday through Friday.
 Located at the Administrative Research Center (ARC) on East Campus, A353 or by phone at (303) 492-3020.

 - Faculty and staff should consult resources on supporting students in distress by going to the Red Folder on their campus issued computer or the Red Folder website.

-- Faculty and staff can contact Dr. Daniel Raedel, the college’s embedded therapist, if you would like to discuss topics related to health and wellness for students, such as supporting students in a class after trauma has occurred.
-Learn more about Dr. Raedel or contact Dr. Raedel by email.
+- Faculty and staff can contact the college’s embedded therapist, or any other CAPS counselor, if you would like to discuss topics related to health and wellness for students, such as supporting students in a class after trauma has occurred.
+Contact CAPS at 303-492-2277 for more information.